SergiiGlad/devops/git/git_command.md

-## IIIIIIIntro to version control systems
+## Intro to version control systems

 ##### A number of Version Control Systems are available today (Git, Mercurial, Subversion, and others...).